supermanten/task_cli/README.md

 ### Interactive Mode Issues

+**"Interactive mode requires a terminal" error**
+- The application now gracefully handles non-TTY environments
+- Use command-line arguments instead when running in scripts or IDEs
+- Run in a proper terminal for full interactive experience

 **Menu not displaying correctly**
 - Ensure you're running in a proper terminal
 - Try different terminal applications